SeungKang/wgui/README.md

 ## Installation

-See [Verification](#Verification) for instructions on confirming the installer’s authenticity.

 1. Download and run the wgui-installer-X.X.X.exe from the latest [![GitHub release](https://img.shields.io/github/release/SeungKang/wgui.svg)](https://github.com/SeungKang/wgui/releases/latest)
+2. (Optional) Verify the installer authenticity using the steps in the next section
-2. Once the installation completes, `wgui` will be available from your Start menu
+3. Once the installation completes, `wgui` will be available from your Start menu

 ### Installer Verification